AmulRaj-S/AmulRaj-S/README.md

 - 🌱 I’m currently learning website development
 - 💞️ I’m looking for a job  as a junior front end developer
 - 📫  reach me  at ---amulrs112@gmail.com
+- take a look at my website --www.version.unaux.com

 <!---
 AmulRaj-S/AmulRaj-S is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.